ElizaMDelgado/sonoff-s31-ethical-hacking/findings/unauthenticated_local_api/description.md

 # 🛑 Unauthenticated Local API Access

 ## 📋 Summary
-The Sonoff S31 smart plug running Tasmota was found to accept unauthenticated HTTP requests from any device on the same network.
-This allows an attacker to control the plug or modify settings without logging in.
+The Sonoff S31 smart plug running Tasmota version 15.0.1  was found to accept unauthenticated HTTP requests from any device on the same network.
+This allows an attacker to control the plug or modify settings without requiring a login.

 ## 🧪 Example Commands
 ```bash